ilya-shevtsov/CSGOPortfolioAppBackend/README.md

 I used Kotlin Ktor for the creation of the server and Kotlin Exposed to create and with with databases.

-## The server has following calls:
+## The server has following endpoints:
 - /getCase - to sent the data for the "Case Overview" screen

 - /getAnalyticalDetails - to sent the data for the "Case Analytics Overview"